music-and-arts/pocket-tts-enhanced/README.md

     --debug
 ```

 Or just run `genera_espressivo_debug.bat` and follow the prompts (it hardcodes the flags above so it's always clear what a given run used).
+This `.bat` is a plain command-line launcher — it has nothing to do with Pocket TTS's own web GUI (`pocket-tts serve`) and doesn't need it running.
+Two ways to use it:
+- **Drag and drop** a `.txt` file directly onto the `.bat` file's icon in Windows Explorer — it will pick it up as the input automatically.
+- Or just **double-click** the `.bat` and type the filename when prompted.

+Either way it'll then ask for the output filename (or accept the default) and proceed.

 `--debug` writes every generated segment as an individual `.wav` plus a `manifest.csv` in a `<output>_debug/` folder — this is what the segment-regeneration tool reads from.